QuantEcon/lecture-source-py/source/rst/kesten_processes.rst

 * there are many households.

-Then :math:`F^*` is a steady state for the wealth distribution.
+Then :math:`F^*` is a steady state for the cross-sectional wealth distribution in this country.

+In other words, if :math:`F^*` is the current wealth distribution then it will remain so in subsequent periods, *ceteris paribus*.

 To see this, suppose that :math:`F^*` is the current wealth distribution.

 What is the fraction of households with wealth less than :math:`y` next period?

-To obtain this, we sum the probability that wealth is less than :math:`y` tomorrow given that current wealth is :math:`w`, weighted by the fraction of households with wealth :math:`w`.
+To obtain this, we sum the probability that wealth is less than :math:`y` tomorrow, given that current wealth is :math:`w`, weighted by the fraction of households with wealth :math:`w`.

 ..
 If we randomly select a household and update it via :eq:`wealth_dynam`, then, by the definition of stationarity, we draw its new wealth according to :math:`F^*`